domainr/whois/README.md

 - [X] Embed an http.Client in whois.Client to reuse state
 - [ ] Implementations for known HTTP-based whois servers
 - [ ] Parsers

+## Credits

+This code is made available under an MIT license.
+See LICENSE for more information.

+© 2014 nb.io, LLC